Reverse an Insurance Payment (Post a Takeback)

 Open the Insurance Payments tool and find the patient for the takeback.

-Select the Payment the Payer is Reversing
+Select the Payment the Payor is Reversing

 On the History tab, find and select the payment that must be reversed.